 Applications are available through an online application portal during the announced application period.

-Institutions selected to receive CAP support will be notified of their acceptance beginning approximately two months after the application deadline.
+Institutions selected to receive CAP support will be notified of their acceptance beginning approximately three months after the application deadline.

 2. Assessor Selection

 Participating institutions are provided with a list of over 150 approved assessors.
 Most sites will have two assessors – one who specializes in collections conservation and one who focuses on building preservation.
 The two assessors will work closely together throughout the process.

 After selecting assessors, institutions will complete a contract directly with each.